Giulia Michelini

-Giulia Michelini is an Italian actress.
+Giulia Michelini (born 2 June 1985) is an Italian actress.

 Career

-Michelini made her acting debut in 2002 in the third season of the police drama series "Distretto di Polizia", which was televised by Mediaset's Canale 5.
+Michelini made her acting debut in 2002 in the third season of the police drama series Distretto di Polizia, which was televised by Mediaset's Canale 5.

 In 2003 she debuted in her first feature film, Remember Me, My Love, directed by Gabriele Muccino.
 From 2009 to 2016 she played Mafia boss Rosy Abate in the series Squadra antimafia – Palermo oggi.
-In 2017 she starred in Squadra antimafias spin-off Rosy Abate - La serie.
+In 2017 she starred in Squadra antimafias spin-off Rosy Abate – La serie.